kryan17/kryan17.github.io/Characters/323589FarleyHatpin.md

 <p> Did I not just mime out my dark secret for you all to see?
 For all I know, considering the enormous amount of talent I possess, most of you probably already know what myd ark secret is.
 And just in case there’s any doubt, I can confirm it did also involve a gerbil, some duct tape and a firework.
 I say no more.  </p>

+<h2> End Game </h2>

+__If you're INNOCENT say:__

+<p> It clearly wasn’t me, I was in the projection room when everything kicked off.
+I’m sure you all think I did it to protect my dark secret but I’m literally just one more drink off revealing all, so if someone could be so kind…? </p>

+__If you're GUILTY, wait until last to say:__

+<p> This is why I don’t speak in my silent movies – I always end up giving something away.
+I’m ravenous but I used the stupid gents room as an alibi.
+Gah.
+Fine, it was me.
+If I’m to be totally honest with you all, I’m still convinced that Ginger knew my dark secret – and I really couldn’t let that get out.
+What would the pope think?
+I asked her about it again in the dining room but she feigned complete ignorance.
+I started going over her charade and telling her what it all mean.
+Then I realized I’d revealed my dark secret and she now knew either way.
+And then I had to kill her.
+So, in went the big tooth pick – sorry ice pick- and then whoosh, down into the dumbwaiter.
+It was all such a blur.
+I guess I’m about to … </p>
+<p> [ACTION: Mime being handcuffed] </p>
+<p> [ACTION: look sad] </p>
+<p> [ACTION: walk off before anyone can catch you]! </p>